by Mike Ratliff

 Did Daniel hide his faith?
 Did he try to appear innocuous to everyone in an attempt to avoid this danger?
 No!
 He did not compromise anything.
 He knew the law was meant to “get” him.
 He knew he was being watched.
 He knew that he could simply not pray to God for thirty days and there would be no danger, but he also knew that thirty days without prayer and fellowship with God would be like death to him.
 In his economy, God’s glory and his obedience far outweighed any temporary benefit that would be gained by compromise.
 He had eternal focus.
 He had a heart that went hard after God.
 To him, the eternal was far more important than the temporal.
 Therefore, he changed nothing.
 He prayed to God three times a day as he always did.
 Then his accusers went to the King to bring charges against Daniel.
 I am sure they thought that this was it.
 Daniel would soon be gone and the kingdom’s riches would be easy pickings for them.
 Notice also that their total accusation against Daniel is not that he doesn’t serve the King with an excellent spirit, but that he is praying to and serving his God.

-14 Then the king, when he heard these words, was much distressed and set his mind to deliver Daniel.
-And he labored till the sun went down to rescue him.
-15 Then these men came by agreement to the king and said to the king, “Know, O king, that it is a law of the Medes and Persians that no injunction or ordinance that the king establishes can be changed.”
+14 Then, as soon as the king heard this statement, he was deeply distressed and set his mind on delivering Daniel; and even until sunset he kept exerting himself to rescue him.
+15 Then these men came by agreement to the king and said to the king, “Recognize, O king, that it is a law of the Medes and Persians that no injunction or statute which the king establishes may be changed.”

 We see in these verses that this King saw the folly of this stupid decree now that Daniel had been caught in its net of intrigue.
 He knew that Daniel had done no wrong.
 He had obeyed his God over the commands and laws of men.
 That was his crime.
 I believe that God is calling His people now to live at this level of commitment to Him and His commands.
 The reason that most professing Christians are not persecuted is that they do not live this way.
 They do not have this level of commitment to their Lord.
 The vast majority of them are not genuine.
 However, those who are should repent, seek the Lord, go hard after Him and then walk in repentance and obedience to Him in all things.
 Persecution will surely come to those who do this, but what is that when we are eternally focused?
 The King’s heart was broken over these events.
 I am sure he saw the folly of the decree.
 God gave him no rest this night.